marschall/threeten-jpa/README.md

 ============

 JPA attribute converters for [JSR-310](https://jcp.org/en/jsr/detail?id=310) (Java 8) dates and times.

-This is stop gap measure until [JPA_SPEC-63](https://github.com/javaee/jpa-spec/issues/63) is fixed in JPA 2.2.
+This is stop gap measure until [JPA_SPEC-63](https://github.com/javaee/jpa-spec/issues/63) was fixed in JPA 2.2.
+As of JPA 2.2 most of these are not needed anymore.
+These days the project serves the following purposes

+1. provide JSR-310 support for users on JPA 2.1
+1. provide support for additional JSR-310 data types not specified by JPA 2.2

 We take inspiration from the JDBC 4.2 and currently support the following conversions: